kbd(4) - Linux man page

 Description

-The kbd driver functions as a keyboard input device, and may be used as the X server's core keyboard.
+The kbd driver functions as a keyboard input device.

 Configuration Details